clojurewerkz/elastisch.docs/articles/indexing.md

 ## Disabling Analysis for Fields

+Analyzing fields during indexing makes many types of queries possible but also may result in some information being split into tokens that don't have any real value on their own and won't be useful for the kind of queries performed in an app.
+Some examples include usernames, URLs, filesystem paths, human names.

 It is possible to disable analysis for a field.
-In that case, the field's value still will be searchable as a single token (exact match).
+In that case, the field's value still will be searchable as a single token (exact match, case sensitive).

-TBD
+To disable analysis for a field, set the `:index` setting for the field in index mapping:

+{% gist d70854f334a656a8c868 %}

+A more complete example:

+{% gist 770dff256b6a0c34249d %}

 ## Stored Fields

-TBD
+In addition to being analyzed, field values can be stored in ElasticSearch.
+Stored fields then will be included in the results.
+To instruct ElasticSearch to store values in a field, use the `:store` setting in the mapping:

+{% gist b42785c708eafaa8fab4 %}

+By default fields are not stored but the entire JSON document submitted for indexing is stored and can be (and often is) displayed by applications in the UI.

 ## Built-in Analyzers